Throwback Thursday: You Know You're a Breastfeeding/Pumping Mom When...

 “You break into tears when your milk bag breaks.”

-You appreciate a designated, clean place to breastfeed or pump.
+You appreciate a designated, clean space to breastfeed or pump.

 “The first thing you think of when doing ANYTHING (work, running errands, date with hubby, meetings, etc.) is where/when will I nurse/pump?”